bobf/web_fetch/README.md

 result = client.fetch(uid)
 ```

-(See [below](#new-vs-create) for the difference between `WebFetch::Client.new` and `WebFetch::Client.create`)

-This can be useful if your web application initiates requests in one controller action and fetches them in another.
+This can be useful if your web application initiates requests in one controller action and fetches them in another; the `uid` can be stored in a database and used to fetch the request later on.

 ### Stopping the server